UmerCodez/DroidPad/README.md

 5. Joystick
 6. Steering Wheel
 7. LED
+8. GAUGE
-8. LOG
+9. LOG
-9. Accelerometer and Gyroscope (If supported by the device)
+10. Accelerometer and Gyroscope (If supported by the device)

 ## How It Works (4 steps)